- National Teams

 • Write National exam and obtain 60% or more.
 (Non-certification year only.)

-• Certified Level I umpire for a minimum one (1) year and be 16 years of age.
+• Certified Level I umpire for a minimum one (1) year and recommended to be 16 years of age.

 Level II Training Requirements